lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [Universal same-tag theorem, kernel-checked.
 Backed by helper lemmas (`bitxor_u8_self_zero`, the per-iteration `diff := 0 | (b ^ b) = 0` invariant).],
 )

 The theorem proves the positive direction.
 The companion oracle covers the negative direction empirically: 600 generated cases compare the Concrete implementation against a Python reference, including equal tags, one-byte differences at early/middle/late positions, all-byte differences, and high-bit byte cases.
-The release evidence therefore says exactly what the theorem covers and what the oracle covers.
+The release evidence records which direction the theorem covers and which the oracle covers.

 #emph[Honest scope.]
 Source-level no-early-exit and a fixed loop bound are #emph[necessary] but not #emph[sufficient] for machine-level constant time — LLVM may reintroduce branches, and the CPU leaks through caches and speculation.
 The example's `assumptions.toml` records machine-level constant time as `assumed_not_proved`.
 This is not HMAC, not Ed25519, and must not be deployed as a real auth-tag check.